GaloisInc/ivory/ivory-tutorial/tutorial.md

      `use_potion` requires the character to have at least one potion.
 Note: You will need to update simulate.hs to check `check_potion_use`.

-  1. *Extra Credit:* Write a predicate to ensure that after using a potion the number of potions is strictly less than before using a potion and make the necessary changes to `check_potion_use` to add an `ensures_` statement to `check_potion_use`.

 ## Diving deeper
 - There are more examples in the directory `ivory/ivory-examples/examples/` demonstrating many aspects of the language we have not touched on here.
 For more details of using the concrete syntax, see `ivory/ivory-examples/examples/ConcreteFile.hs` and `ivory/ivory-examples/examples/file.ivory`.
 - Explore the Ivory standard library for useful functions: `ivory/ivory-stdlib/`.